-Learning Activities: Students perform a series of 11 laboratory experiments in Chemistry 105.
-All experiments require submission of a lab data sheet showing all data collected, calculations, and results/conclusions.
-A selected experiment will require submission of an additional formal written lab report.
+Learning Activities: Students perform a series of 11 laboratory experiments in Chemistry 108.
+Two of these experiments (10 and 11) are done individually, and the remainder are done with a laboratory partner.
+All experiments require submission of a data sheet showing all data collected, all calculations, and results/conclusions.
+Four of these experiments (1, 2, 4, and 7) also require preparation of a graphical analysis, and Exp.
+2 requires oral interaction of groups.
+Two experiments (2 and 4) require submission of an additional formal written lab report.

-Means of Assessment: The formal written laboratory report will be scored using a rubric designed to assess written communications skills.
+Means of Assessment: Students will be evaluated based upon accuracy of their observations and their reasoning and data processing in reaching conclusions from their observations on the data sheets.
+Lab Reports are scored using a rubric.
 The target goal is that 70% of the students will demonstrate 70% mastery in all of the above activities.

-Core Objective: Empirical and Quantitative EQS1: Students gather, interpret or use numerical data/observable facts to arrive at an informed conclusion.
+Core Objective: Empirical and Quantitative EQS1: Students will gather, interpret or use numerical data/observable facts to arrive at an informed conclusion.